jasongdove/BizhawkLuaScripts/README.md

-# FCEUXLuaScripts
+# BizhawkLuaScripts
-Lua scripts for the FCEUX emulator
+Lua scripts for the Bizhawk emulator